aaroncelestian/3D-data-plotting/README.md

 # 3D-plotting-Raman-XRD-series
-take times series data, e.g. Raman or XRD, and plots in 3D and contour.
+take times series data, e.g. Raman or XRD, and plots in 3D and/or contour.
 It's a mostly automated way of grabbing data and formatting it into a way python can plot it.
-It definitely beats excel!

 In the future, I'll be working on...(and need help with)
-1. Doing some basic statistics
+1. Doing some basic statistics, e.g. figuring out when changes happen and marking them

-2. Calculating rates, or at least finding the positions when changes the patterns happen
+2. Calculating rates

 3. Finding a faster way to plot surfaces